AshV/AshV.github.IO/Create-Your-First-Smart-Contract-Ganache-Remix-IDE-Ethereum/ReadMe.md

 ![Copy_ByteCode](assets/Copy_ByteCode.png)

-We need to pick contents of `object`, copy it & paste in **Byte Code** in Deploy Contract in MyEtheWallet.
+We need to pick contents of `object`, copy it & paste in **Byte Code** in Deploy Contract in MyEtherWallet.

 ```json
 {